 4. Learn about snowflakes.
 Look at them up close with a magnifying glass.
 What do you see?
 Teach Preschool shows you how to catch snowflakes on black paper so you can examine them up close.

 5. Explore rocks.
-It doesn't matter whether it is winter, spring, summer, or fall, rocks are always in abundance.
+It doesn't matter the season, rocks are always in abundance.
 Have fun exploring and learning about rocks.
 Or, you can do like Kitchen Counter Chronicles and make rock art.